jung1230/TMP_LLM/test_input/WisTMP 7554 COMMENT.md

 | 3 | WIS 154 EB from PARK ST to<br>COUNTY DD            | 11                                 | 11                                   |                       |                                  |
 | 4 | WIS 136 EB from SAUK CO<br>GARAGE DRWY to US 12 WB | 11                                 | 11                                   |                       |                                  |
 | 5 | WIS 113 SB from 1ST AVE to WIS<br>113              | 11                                 | 11                                   |                       |                                  |

-#### **Section Comments**

-In your staging summary you list out 10' travel lanes, we have a minimum 11' travel lane.
-I also don't want to say that the contractor is responsible to developing the traffic control plan.
-That is our responsibility.
-If you want to refer to SDD's and list hour restrictions that is fine.
-I would prefer we show a plan sheet for each intersection that shows both the temp ped accommodations along with roadway traffic control.
-(By Joe Schneider on 02/20/2020 09:08 AM)

-As stated in the plan review, we should have details at each intersection for the curb ramp work, I don't think an SDD is adequate as not all locations have a grid or adjacent crossings as an option.
-We are better off dealing with this now in design vs trying to deal with it in construction when we really have no way of adjusting.
-This leads to non ADA compliant accommodations.
-(By Joe Schneider on 02/20/2020 09:10 AM)

-Attach flagging sheet as well (By Joe Schneider on 03/16/2020 02:51 PM)

 ## **Attachments**